7. Other Input Formats¶

 An alternative translation scheme from MLCFG to regular WhyML

-can be triggered by putting the attribute [@cfg:stackify]
+can be triggered by putting the attribute [@cfg:stackify] on

 a function.
 This method attempts to recover a more